 If you’re looking for a free tool to help, check out Google’s Website Optimizer.
 If you are willing to spend a little money, check into heat mapping or usability studies, which can offer great insight as to how average users are interacting with the client’s website.

 Once you have isolated the portions of the website that may need work, it’s time to start brainstorming ways to improve them – and testing those improvements.
-Make changes to the website, set up a control, and perform some A/B testing (try Visual Website Optimizer or check out this cool WP plugin) to see how your audience responds to different site elements or calls to action.
+Make changes to the website, set up a control, and perform some A/B testing (try Visual Website Optimizer) to see how your audience responds to different site elements or calls to action.
 Test usability in the same way as before, and watch your analytics to see how your traffic changes.
 You can set up goals or funnels to track conversions.

 As you find things that work: adopt them.